 - Setting up a remote learning timetable for their class.
 This is to include a mixture of face to face remote learning sessions through the 'Google Meet' app and additional activities set within the 'Google Classroom', appropriate to the age range you are teaching. - Following the class timetable and planning and delivering lessons via either face to face remote learning sessions or activities set within the Google Classroom.
 (All timetables must be agreed by the Headteacher).
-Some lessons will be pre-recorded and maths and English will be live. - Following school long term plan and subject progression maps - Adjustments to be made for any children not able to access technology e.g. lending out school laptop/Chromebook with form filled in or work packs created. - A 5 day pre planned timetable with work ready to be scheduled needs to be in place in the event of a local lockdown or bubble closure with limited notice. - Ensure that the Headteacher have been invited into your classroom.
+Lessons will be pre-recorded. - Following school long term plan and subject progression maps - Adjustments to be made for any children not able to access technology e.g. lending out school laptop/Chromebook with form filled in or work packs created. - A 5 day pre planned timetable with work ready to be scheduled needs to be in place in the event of a local lockdown or bubble closure with limited notice. - Ensure that the Headteacher have been invited into your classroom.
 They can then support you and help answer any parental curriculum enquiries.
-The Headteacher will also monitor the learning content. - Following the 'remote learning session' teacher protocols when delivering remote learning sessions. - Timetable to be shared on Google classroom and expectation is lessons uploaded will follow the in school pattern.
+The Headteacher will also monitor the learning content. - Following the 'remote learning session' teacher protocols when delivering remote learning sessions.